How to Participate and FAQs

 • Their place of residence (civic address); and

 The Board reserves the right to not consider a written statement if, in the opinion of the Board, the written statement does not meet the criteria or if it is not related to the factors described in s.
-3 of the Regulations.
+17 of the Regulations detailed below.

 What should a member of the general public do if they wish to make a sworn oral statement or affirmation at the adjudicative hearing?